ringcentral-ruby/glip-poster-ruby/README.md

 ## Usage

 First you have to initialize your poster and then you can use `send_message` to send your message.
+You must have a webhook URL configured in Glip using the "Glip Webhooks" integration.

 ```ruby
 poster = Glip::Poster.new(YOUR_WEBHOOK_URL)